cetusfinance/cetusfinance.github.io/_posts/tim/2016-11-19-Part-1-Not-your-grandads-dotnet.md

 companies, their engineers, and architects are available and open to discussion, rapid feedback cycles, code openly being discussed on GitHub, real Q&A and community stand-ups and a willingness to listen.

-Both Microsoft and the community have benedited enormously from this with the ultimate winner being the .net platform itself.
+Both Microsoft and the community have benefited enormously from this with the ultimate winner being the .net platform itself.
 Last week microsft held a 3 day event live streamed called Connect().
 The announcements were both surprising and very welcome at the same time.
 Some of the key points that took from it were